 - Stretch your leg muscles regularly before you go to bed.

-- Drink plenty of water to keep yourself hydrated as lack of sodium causes muscle contractions.
-Dark yellowish coloured urine signals your inadequate water intake.
+- Drink plenty of water to keep yourself hydrated, as a lack of sodium causes muscle contractions.
+Dark, yellowish-coloured urine signals inadequate water intake.

-- Drink less coffee as it contains caffeine that increases the amount of fluid you lose through urine.
+- Drink less coffee, as caffeine increases the amount of fluid you lose through urine.

-Stress, indulgence in unhealthy food and lack of enough exercise are some of the common contributing factors for body aches and leg cramps during pregnancy.
-The natural remedies, therefore, try to address these root causes.
+Stress, indulgence in unhealthy food, and lack of enough exercise are some of the common contributing factors for body aches and leg cramps during pregnancy.
+Natural remedies, therefore, try to address these root causes.

-- Relaxation: A warm water bath with Epsom salt can often ease your leg pain effectively.
-This helps you relax and reduces your stress levels while relieving the tension in your muscles.
-You can wrap ice from the refrigerator or use an ice pack and apply it on your cramping muscle.
-Other stress free activities include reading a book, exploring creative hobbies, watching a movie or anything that keeps you happy.
+- Relaxation: A warm bath with Epsom salts can often ease your leg pain effectively.
+This helps you relax, and reduces your stress levels while relieving the tension in your muscles.
+You can wrap ice from the refrigerator, or use an ice pack and apply it onto your cramping muscle.
+Other stress-free activities include reading a book, exploring creative hobbies, watching a movie, meditation, or doing anything that keeps you happy.

-- Nutrition: A diet rich in potassium/magnesium helps you stay active during pregnancy.
-Do exercise, care and consult your doctor before taking magnesium or any other supplements.
-Excess magnesium for example, may result in diarrhoea.
-A balanced diet made up of leafy vegetables, fruit and salad will not only be filling, it would also fulfill your nutritional needs and reduce frequent and severe leg cramps.
-Avoid table salt and processed food.
-Eat food that is seasoned with high quality sea salts.
-Check with your doctor if a pregnancy multivitamin or food supplement is needed considering your specific case.
+- Nutrition: A diet rich in potassium and magnesium can help reduce leg cramps.
+Additionally, you should exercise regularly.
+Consult your doctor before taking magnesium or other supplements.
+Excess magnesium can result in diarrhoea.
+A balanced diet made up of leafy vegetables, fruits, and salad will fulfil your nutritional needs, and reduce frequent and severe leg cramps.
+Avoid consuming table salt and processed food.
+Eat food that is seasoned with high quality sea salt.
+Check with your doctor if a pregnancy multivitamin or food supplement is needed for your specific case.

 Try to eat a healthy diet by including foods that contain:

-- Magnesium (dates, figs, sweet corn, green veggies and apples).
+- Magnesium (dates, figs, sweet corn, green veggies, apples)

-- Calcium (milk and milk products, sunflower seeds, salmon and pulses)
+- Calcium (milk and milk products, sunflower seeds, salmon, pulses)

-Exercise: Gentle exercises such as yoga, walking or swimming also help in reducing the severity of your cramps.
-Stay active by taking a walk, choosing the stairs instead of the elevator, or watering a small garden patch will help.
+Exercise: Gentle exercises such as yoga, walking, or swimming help in reducing the severity of your cramps.
+Stay active by taking a walk, choosing the stairs instead of the elevator, or even watering a garden.
 It is advisable to stop for a rest if you need it.
-Doing light exercises can improve your blood circulation and reduce leg cramps as well as help you improve your physical strength to prepare for labour.
+Doing light exercises can improve your blood circulation and reduce leg cramps, as well as help you improve your physical strength to prepare for labour.

-Exercise for leg cramps during pregnancy is recommended in antenatal classes that educate you about child-birth.
-Proper exercise improves the circulatory system to minimise water retention in the legs.
+Exercise for leg cramps during pregnancy is recommended in antenatal classes that educate you about childbirth.
+Proper exercise improves the circulatory system and minimises water retention in the legs.

-- Ankle rotation and wriggling of your toes while sitting down.
+- Rotate your ankles and wriggle your toes while sitting down.

-- Since some these cramps come from muscle fatigue and fluid retention, gentle yoga stretches can be helpful.
+- Since some cramps come from muscle fatigue and fluid retention, do gentle yoga stretches.

-- Periods of activity should be followed by periods of rest as you relax with your feet up.
+- Periods of activity should be followed by adequate periods of rest, and you should relax with your feet up.

 - Wear a support hose during the day.

-Cramps also reduce with massaging the area with aromatherapy oils such as lavender or camomile that are safe for pregnancy.
+Cramps also reduce through massage with aromatherapy oils such as lavender or chamomile that are safe for pregnancy.

-Address the requirements of your body at any given time.
-Do not over exert, and drink about 1.5 litres (8 glasses) of water a day.
+Address the requirements of your body at all times.
+Do not overexert yourself, and drink about 1.5 litres (8 glasses) of water a day.

 Call your doctor if you have: